PhilipWright96/ElectionReminders/README.md

 Ionic and Capacitor with React

 # How to get started:
-WARNING: We use the cordova library to make backend requests - but this library doesn't work when you simply make requests from localhost to this laptop (it doesn't like our ssl setup).
-We want to refactor this in the future anyway - but for now, if you want to test things locally in the frontend, just set the "enableBackendTesting" property to false.
+Tip:  you want to test things locally in the frontend with no backend connection, just set the "enableBackendTesting" property to false.
 Then you will receive local dummy data.

 1. Start by just running the command "ionic serve" - which will run the app on localhost 8100.
 From here, you can see changes.
 You can also make changes and what you see on localhost will be automatically updated.